The Complete Guide to E-commerce Customer Lifetime Value (LTV)

 LTV = $65 x 0.45 x 3.2 x 2.5 = $234

-This gives you a profit-based LTV rather than a revenue-based one — a much more actionable number for making investment decisions.
+This gives you a profit-based LTV instead of a revenue-based one, a much more actionable number for investment decisions.

 Cohort-Based LTV

-Cohort analysis groups customers by their acquisition month (or quarter) and tracks their cumulative spending over time.
-This approach is more accurate than the simple formula because it uses actual observed behavior rather than averages.
+Cohort analysis groups customers by acquisition month (or quarter) and tracks their cumulative spending over time.
+More accurate than the simple formula because it uses actual observed behavior.

 To calculate cohort-based LTV: